IUDataStructuresCourse/course-web-page-spring-2025/lectures/sorting.md

 ## Wrap up on proofs of program correctness

 Take away points:
-* a proof of correctness (e.g. in Deduce) is the only way to guarantee 100% correctness
+* a computer-checked proof of correctness is the only way to guarantee 100% correctness
-* proofs of correctness take a lot of time (but less as you gain experience)
+* proofs of correctness take a lot of time
 * testing takes much less time, but no guarantees
 * a deeper understand of logic and proofs of correctness gives you a different perspective when writing code and tests that can help prevent bugs

+Historical and Industry Perspective:
+* Proof assistant technology is relatively new (first mature tools in early 2000's) and most of the tools are "expert only" tools.
+* New technologies take time to transfer into industry and even longer to transfer into education.
+* Many large companies (Intel, Facebook, Microsoft) have small teams that prove correctness, but formal methods are not widely used.

 ## Sorting